 Mel loves to spend her weekends on the beach with her family, training in Muay-Thai and is also an Active Volunteer Life Saver.

-Chris, in recent years, has been developing himself professionally and experientially in youth mentoring, rite of passage, men’s work and counselling, and is now a qualified counsellor and youth worker and is certified in rites of passage.
-In his role as the Youth Program Coordinator – On The Right Track at the Kokoda Youth Foundation, Chris is excited to apply a preventative approach to guide, support, role model and journey with youth while helping them realise their potential.
+In recent years Chris has been developing himself professionally and experientially in youth mentoring, rite of passage, men’s work and counselling.
+He is now a qualified counsellor and youth worker and is certified in rites of passage.
+In his role as the Digital Detox Program Coordinator at KYF, Chris is excited to apply a preventative approach to guide, support, role model and journey with youth while helping them realise their potential.

-Prior to embarking on his journey of personal development and education, Chris spent two decades applying his knowledge and expertise in business to start-up and manage numerous businesses, including an Industrial Abseiling organisation and indoor trampoline centres.
-Chris is a keen surfer who loves the ocean and relishes every opportunity to spend time with his beautiful wife and young adult daughters on our stunning Gold Coast beaches.
+Prior to embarking on his journey of personal development and education, Chris spent two decades applying his knowledge and expertise to start-up and manage numerous businesses, including an Industrial Abseiling organisation and indoor trampoline centres.
+Chris is a keen surfer who loves the ocean and relishes every opportunity to spend time with his wife and daughters on our stunning Gold Coast beaches.

 Logo